KarlFarrugiaIcon/OreillyKatas2023/README.md

 - RESTful API (Representational State Transfer): An architectural style for designing networked applications that use HTTP methods and adhere to specific constraints, making them scalable and easy to understand.
 - AMQP (Advanced Message Queuing Protocol): A messaging protocol that enables communication between distributed systems, emphasizing message queuing, routing, and reliability.
 - Publish/Subscribe Pattern: A messaging pattern where senders (publishers) of messages don't specifically target receivers (subscribers); instead, messages are broadcast to all interested subscribers based on topics or interests.
+- Domain-Driven Design (DDD): A software development approach that focuses on creating a shared understanding of the problem domain (the real-world subject area relevant to the software) among technical and non-technical stakeholders.
+- Command Query Responsibility Segregation (CQRS): An architectural pattern that separates the handling of commands (write operations) from queries (read operations).